-Safer road users
+2.2 Safer road users

-The Towards Zero concept in Victoria's current strategy is rational.
-It acknowledges the vulnerability of a person unprotected by a vehicle and the need to lower speeds to protect them.
+The Towards Zero concept in Victoria's current strategy is well-founded.
+It acknowledges the vulnerability of the human body and the importance speeds play in the level of trauma sustained.
 However, it focuses on reducing road deaths assuming the status quo will continue; that is people will continue driving at current rates and must be accommodated.
 It doesn't challenge this assumption or try to reduce the risk by reducing the number and distance of driving trips.